Condensed Matter Physics · Electron Microscopy

 Visualization of oxygen vacancies and self-doped ligand holes in La3Ni2O7−δ

-Visualizing oxygen defects that govern superconductivity in bilayer nickelates via electron ptychography
+Visualizing oxygen vacancies and interstitials in bilayer nickelates via electron ptychography